-Biska jatra popularly known as Bisket jatra, is the biggest outdoor celebration in Bhaktapur city.
-Many people perceive this event as Bisket jatra, whereas, newars ejaculate it as Biska jatra.
-It also has another typical name “Bisya jatra” where “Bi” refers to a giant snake and “sya” means to kill.
+Biska Jatra popularly known as Bisket Jatra is the biggest outdoor celebration in Bhaktapur city.
+Many people perceive this event as Bisket jatra, whereas, Newars refer it as Biska Jatra.
+It also has another typical name “Bisya Jatra” where “Bi” refers to a giant snake and “sya” means to kill.
 Therefore, it denotes it is the celebration of killing a giant snake.
 It is celebrated at the start of Nepali New Year; however, it is not connected with it.
-This celebration is celebrated for nine days and eight nights which signify it as one of the largest jatra of Nepal.
-The most eventful point for this festival is Bhaktapur Durbar Square, Taumadi Square and Balkumari Thimi.
+This celebration is celebrated for nine days and eight nights which signify it as one of the largest Jatra of Nepal.
+The most eventful point for this festival is Bhaktapur Durbar Square, Taumadi Square, and Balkumari Thimi.

-The festival dates back to the licchavi era when King Jagat Jyoti Malla ruled over Bhaktapur, where you can still find the best art and craft dating to the medieval age.
-Coming to the myths about this jatra, it is said that a beautiful princess always became widow after a day of her marriage as several men who married her were found dead next day because of snakebite.
+The festival dates back to the Licchavi era when King Jagat Jyoti Malla ruled over Bhaktapur, where you can still find the best art and craft dating to the medieval age.
+Coming to the myths about this Jatra, it is said that a beautiful princess always became the widow after a day of her marriage as several men who married her were found dead next day because of snakebite.
 However, a prince with tantric power came over and tied the knot with her.
-In their wedding night, he stayed awake and came to know the reason behind the mysterious deaths.
-Two snakes appeared in thread like structures through the nostrils of the princess and attacked the prince upon which he killed the snake with his sword.
-When people saw him alive, the next morning, they celebrated the day as Biska jatra.
-It is believed that this jatra was celebrated since 12th century.
+On their wedding night, he stayed awake and came to know the reason behind the mysterious deaths.
+Two snakes appeared in the thread like structures through the nostrils of the princess and attacked the prince upon which he killed the snake with his sword.
+When people saw him alive, the next morning, they celebrated the day as Biska Jatra.
+It is believed that this Jatra was celebrated since the 12 century.

-Bisket jatra is the most standout vivid jatra of Nepal and can be said as one of the most dangerous event in the world.
-Therefore, whenever you seek to attend this event, you must adopt few measures such as taking a guide along and always participating in groups.
-Moreover, you should not approach to raths and wooden poles and if you intend to participate in tug-of-war, you will be suggested not to as it is a deadly thing to do.
+Bisket Jatra is the most standout vivid Jatra of Nepal and can be said as one of the most dangerous events in the world.
+Therefore, whenever you seek to attend this event, you must adopt a few measures such as taking a guide along and always participating in groups.
+Moreover, you should not approach to raths and wooden poles and if you intend to participate in the tug-of-war, you will be suggested not to as it is a deadly thing to do.